mhorga/mhorga.github.io/_posts/2016-02-29-using-metalkit-part-7.markdown

 ---
 One of our readers contacted me about an apparently weird behavior he was seeing: when running the code from our tutorial the `MTLLibrary` returned nil after a few hundred draw calls.
 That made me realize I was not taking into consideration the fact that some of the `Metal` objects are transient and some are not, according to the [Metal documentation](http://apple.co/1KPOIsX).
 Thanks __Mike__ for bringing this to my attention!

 To deal with this matter, we need to re-organize the code, again!
-And that is a good thing to always do.
-We need to get the non-transient `Metal` objects (devices, queues, data buffers, textures, states and pipelines) out of the __drawRect(_:)__ method and put them in a method that only runs once when the view loads.
+And that is always a good thing to do.
+We need to get the non-transient `Metal` objects (devices, queues, data buffers, textures, states and pipelines) out of __drawRect(_:)__ and put them in a method that only runs once when the view loads.
 The command buffers and encoders are the only two transient objects designed for a single use, so we can thus create them with each draw call.

 We will pick up where we left off in [part 5](https://github.com/Swiftor/Metal/tree/master/ch05) of the series.
 To start, let's first create a new method -- an initializer -- that only runs once when the view is loaded: